pykale/pykale/CONTRIBUTING.md

 - Linting tools: [flake8](https://gitlab.com/pycqa/flake8), [black](https://github.com/psf/black), and [isort](https://github.com/timothycrosley/isort)).
 - Static type analysis: [mypy](https://github.com/python/mypy) (to do, not yet active)
-- Other hooks as specified in [`.pre-commit-config.yaml`](https://github.com/pykale/pykale/blob/master/.pre-commit-config.yaml), such as restricting the largest file size to 300KB and forbidding tabs and"Carriage Return, Line Feed".
+- Other hooks as specified in [`.pre-commit-config.yaml`](https://github.com/pykale/pykale/blob/master/.pre-commit-config.yaml), such as restricting the largest file size to 300KB.

 You need to install pre-commit and the hooks from the root directory via